[Previous

 High, higher up again, till far aloft

-They cut into their æther—brown, and clear,
+They cut into their æther—brown,

 And perfect.
 And I, saying, "This is mine,